buildo/avenger/README.md

 # Intro

-Avenger is a data fetching and caching layer written in TypeScript, it aims at implementing the principle of **Command Query Responsibility Segregation** without necessarily enforcing it.
+Avenger is a data fetching and caching layer written in TypeScript, its API is designed to mirror the principles of **Command Query Responsibility Segregation** thus of facilitating their adoption.
-If you are new to the concept you can get a grasp of its foundations in [this nice article](https://martinfowler.com/bliki/CQRS.html) by Martin Fowler.
+If you are new to the concept you can get a grasp of its foundations in [this nice aricle](https://martinfowler.com/bliki/CQRS.html) by Martin Fowler.
 Using his words:

 _"The change that CQRS introduces is to separate models for update and display, which it refers to as "Command" and "Query" respectively following the vocabulary of CommandQuerySeparation._